Open-EO/openeo-vue-components/README.md

 - `description` (string): The text to show.
 - `preprocessor` (function): A function that further processes the text, before CommonMark is parsed.
 - `compact` (boolean): Renders the description more compact if set to `true`.
 Defaults to `false`.

+### `EventBusMixin`

+A Mixin for components to manage EventBus listeners across the lifecycle of your components.

+After importing the Mixin, include it in your component by adding `mixins: [EventBusMixin],`.
+This components helps to keep track of events over the lifecycle of components.
+It removes all event listeners after the listening component has been destroyed.
+This ensures that no old listeners are called and produce errors due to missing data.
+The Mixin also ensures that listeners are not added twice.

+**Methods:**

+- `listen(eventName, callback)` - Adds a listener for an event with the specified name.
+Replaces existing listeners with the same name in the component.
+- `emit(eventName, ...args)` - Emits an event with the specified name and arguments.

 ### `LinkList`